Costa Concordia: Aftermath

 On 1 September 2025, NBC's Survival Mode aired a special on the sinking of the Costa Concordia.
 The episode featured interviews and footage recorded inside the vessel as it struck the sea floor and began taking on water.
 The special included a detailed reconstruction of events and firsthand accounts from survivors and rescue personnel.

+On 10 July 2026, the Netflix documentary Shipwrecked: Nightmare at Sea featured interviews, videos, and recounts from several survivors of the sinking of Costa Concordia.
+It also explored the actions of Franceso Schettino, and the accountability of the cruise ship company, Carnival Corporation.